 Apart from shellfish being one of the most common (and one of the deadliest) food allergies, undercooked or raw shellfish is particularly dangerous, as they can absorb microbes/ harmful bacteria from the sea.
 Therefore shellfish should always be thoroughly cooked, taking extra precaution to raw oysters.

 Pyrrolizidine alkaloids, poisonous toxins, are found in this sweet and sticky treat.
 If honey isn't pasteurised properly, eating it can lead to headaches, dizziness, weakness and vomiting — plus eating too much of it can be fatal.

 One won't kill you — obviously — but peppers have a chemical called capsaicin.
 It's what makes them spicy, and it's also what's used in pepper spray.
 Consuming a lot (like during a dangerous pepper eating contest) can cause your lungs to constrict, so don't be pressured to eat that scary looking chilli for someone else's amusement.

 Unpasteurised cheese — or "raw" cheese — is a host for deadly food borne illnesses and bacteria.
-This unfortunately include popular varieties like Brie, Camembert and Feta.
+This unfortunately includes popular varieties like Brie, Camembert and Feta.
 Some of the bacteria that can make people sick, include E. coli, salmonella, listeria, and Campylobacter.
 These bacteria can trigger vomiting and diarrhoea, with the possibility of more severe illnesses as well.
-It's recommended to avoid unpasteurised cheese whilst pregnant.
+It's highly recommended to avoid unpasteurised cheese whilst pregnant.